Cortez Summit Project

 Cortez Summit

-Figure 1 – Cortez Trend
+Figure 1 – Cortez Trend showing Cortez Summit Property (Red Outline)

-Figure 2 – Central Cortez Trend Structural Setting
+Figure 2 – Cortez Summit Region

 Two intrusive units are recognized just west of the Property, including: 1) Jurassic-age quartz monzonite of the Mill Canyon stock; and 2) probable Tertiary-age quartz porphyry dikes and small intrusive bodies.
 These quartz porphyry intrusions may be correlative with early Oligocene quartz porphyry dikes which are common at the Horse Canyon, Cortez Hills and other Cortez district deposits.
+Dikes, plugs and minor flows of Miocene rhyolite locally intrude and overlie the gravel and basaltic andesite units, including the rhyolite plug exposed in the southwest corner of the property (Figure 3).

 Figure 3 – Activity Adjacent to Cortez Summit Property